Skip to content

 1. PGS Correlation

-Pearson’s correlation between PGS derived from imputed SNP array data and PGS from whole-genome sequencing (WGS).
+Pearson’s correlation between PGS derived from imputed SNP array or low-pass WGS data and those obtained from high-coverage (30×) WGS.

 2. ADPR (Absolute Difference in Percentile Ranking)

-The absolute difference in percentile ranking between PGS from array-imputed data and the WGS-derived gold standard.
+The absolute difference in percentile ranking between PGS obtained from array-imputed or low-pass WGS data and those derived from the high-coverage WGS gold standard.

 These evaluations were conducted across multiple p-value thresholds to ensure unbiased comparison, based on the method from Nguyen et al., 20221.